EU countries split over support for nuclear energy

 The statement was signed by Bulgaria, Croatia, the Czech Republic, Finland, France, Hungary, the Netherlands, Poland, Romania, Slovakia, Slovenia and Sweden.
 Italy participated in the pro-nuclear meeting but did not sign the statement.

-Meanwhile, Austria and Germany led a 13-country call to demand Brussels promotes renewable energy instead.
-The statement did not directly mention nuclear energy, but EU diplomats said the aim was emphasise investments in renewable energy and power grids over atomic energy.
+Meanwhile, Austria and Germany led a 13-country call to demand Brussels promote renewable energy instead.
+The statement did not directly mention nuclear energy, but EU diplomats said the aim was to emphasise investments in renewable energy and power grids over atomic energy.

 “Funding should focus on cost-efficient technologies where common targets exist,” the statement said.